 Caning: the act of hitting someone with a rod known as caning.
 Fleshy areas such as the back of the thighs and butt are advised, but some people enjoy caning the bottoms of feet.
 Canes are traditionally made from wood, but modern canes may be made from plastic, metal or other semi-flexible materials.
 Caning is a form of impact play that is more extreme than typical flogging and may be dangerous if done improperly.
-Kinky Ever After provides first-hand guidance for those who want to get into caning.
-You can also check out the Submeowsive post on caning, and making canes.
+Sadists are usually the most common type of dom that enjoy caning their sub.

 Chasmophilia: aroused by crevices, caverns, or valleys.

 Chastity: a fetish where someone’s access to their genitals is blocked.
 Women wear chastity belts, and men wear cock cages that prevent erection and release.
 Also known as forced abstinence or forced celibacy.
-Chastity can be used as a form of self-denial or orgasm control.
-Learn more on Quora.
-Cara Sutra confesses to what she gets out of chastity.
+Chastity can be used as a form of self-denial or orgasm control, including ruined orgasms.
+Learn more about ruining an orgasm.

 Choking: blood choking is the act of choking someone until they pass out.
-It is incredibly dangerous (which we wrote about before – check out that post) and can lead to brain damage.
-Choking is a type of edge play: Danger and Play has a guide if you want to try.
-Women’s Health Mag has their take on it, too.
+It is incredibly dangerous (which we wrote about before – check out our guide on choking during sex) and can lead to brain damage.
+Choking is a type of edge play:

 Claustrophilia: this fetish is the opposite of claustrophobia.
 A person becomes aroused or experiences orgasm through confinement to small spaces.
 This is a type of bondage.
 Discover more here.